GitHub-Insight-ANZ-Lab/copilot-lab-music-store-csharp-console/README.md

 ![image](./media/474979958-8f0799d2-ec1f-4b8e-9f5a-16f8d0bc2611.png)

-You can find more information on how to use Codespaces in [Quickstart for GitHub Codespaces](https://docs.github.com/en/codespaces/getting-started/quickstart).
+You can find more information on how to use Codespaces [here](https://docs.github.com/en/codespaces/getting-started/quickstart).

 ## Getting Stuck?

 If you find yourself stuck at any point during the lab, remember to ask questions to GitHub Copilot in the chat.
 It's there to help you!

 However, if you're really stuck, you can take a peek at the finished solution here: [https://github.com/GitHub-Insight-ANZ-Lab/copilot-lab-music-store-csharp-console/tree/main/completed](https://github.com/GitHub-Insight-ANZ-Lab/copilot-lab-music-store-csharp-console/tree/main/completed).

 But remember, try to figure it out on your own first.
 The real learning happens when you're solving problems yourself!

 ---